cmiles74/cloudformation-tutorial/1-network-and-supporting-resources.md

 ## Provision Resources With Our Template

 With our template set, we're ready to use it to provision some resources!
-When we provide the template to CloudFormation, we also have to provide our parameter values and we have the opportunity to tag _all_ of the provisioned resources (maybe be client or project or both).
+When we provide the template to CloudFormation, we also have to provide our parameter values and we have the opportunity to tag _all_ of the provisioned resources (maybe by client or project or both).

-Go ahead and run the command below to being provisioning.
+Go ahead and run the command below to begin provisioning.
 When CloudFormation sets up all of the resources it links them together into a "stack".
 Once complete, you can deal with the stack as one unit.
 The stack name provides a human-friendly handle for all of the related resources.

 ```shell
 aws cloudformation create-stack \